TobitFR/arinc_andc_ttsl/README.md

 - Place the simaero_XXXX.pc file in the folder.
 - Check that both airports_list.txt and country_list.txt are up to date with your need.
 - Execute the main.py file.
-- A new file named export.txt containing only the airports set on airport_list.txt, VOR, DME & NDB set on country_list.txt and footer if used will be created.
+- A new file named export_XXXX.txt containing only the airports set on airport_list.txt, VOR, DME & NDB set on country_list.txt and footer if used will be created.

 ## Changelog

 Version 1.1
-- Addition of automatic conversion of 8.33kHz ATIS frequency to 25kHz compliant frequency
+- Addition of automatic conversion of 8.33kHz ATIS frequency to 25kHz compliant frequency.
 - Removed the need of renaming the filename from "simaero_XXXX.pc" to "simaero.pc".
 The script automatically take the latest file with ".pc" extension.
 Be carefull to not leave the older files - just in case ;)
+- Addition of the AIRAC cycle on the export filename.

 Version 1.0
 - Initial Release